75 years on: How India went from impoverished British colony to emerging giant - KTVZ

 Challenges and the future

-But for all of India’s successes, challenges remain as Prime Minister Narendra Modi seeks to “break the vicious circle of poverty.”
+But for all of India’s successes, challenges remain as Modi seeks to “break the vicious circle of poverty.”

 Despite India’s large and growing GDP, it remains a “deeply poor” country on some measures and that, consultant Venkat said, is a “tremendous concern.”